-The overall response rate for CHIS 2007 is a composite of the screener completion rate (i.e., success in introducing the survey to a household and randomly selecting an adult to be interviewed) and the extended interview completion rate (i.e., success in getting one or more selected persons to complete the extended interview).
-To maximize the response rate, especially at the screener stage, an advance letter in five languages was mailed to all sampled telephone numbers for which an address could be obtained from reverse directory services.
-An advance letter was mailed for approximately 67 percent of the sampled telephone numbers.
-As in CHIS 2005, a \$2 bill was included with the advance letter to promote cooperation.
+The overall response rate for CHIS 2009 is a composite of the screener completion rate (i.e., success in introducing the survey to a household and randomly selecting an adult to be interviewed) and the extended interview completion rate (i.e., success in getting one or more selected persons to complete the extended interview).
+To maximize the response rate, especially at the screener stage, an advance letter in five languages was mailed to all landline sampled telephone numbers for which an address could be obtained from reverse directory services.
+An advance letter was mailed for approximately 58 percent of the landline RDD sample telephone numbers, and 82 percent of list sample numbers.
+Addresses were not available for the cell sample.
+As in CHIS 2005 and 2007, a \$2 bill was included with the advance letter to promote cooperation.

-The CHIS 2007 screener completion rate for the landline sample was 35.5 percent, and was higher for households that were sent the advance letter.
-For the cell phone sample, the screener completion rate was 30.5 percent in cell-only households.
-For the area sample, the screener response rate was 32.0 percent, compared with 31.5 percent for the landline sample in Los Angeles County.
-The extended interview completion rate for the landline sample varied across the adult (52.8 percent), child (73.7 percent) and adolescent (44.1 percent) interviews.
+The CHIS 2009 screener completion rate for the landline and samples was 36.1 percent, and was higher for households that were sent the advance letter.
+For the cell phone sample, the screener completion rate was 19.3 percent in all households.
+The extended interview completion rate for the landline sample varied across the adult (49.0 percent), child (72.9 percent) and adolescent (42.8 percent) interviews.
 The adolescent rate includes getting permission from a parent or guardian.
-The adult interview completion rate for the cell sample was 52.0 percent, and for the area sample 69.0 percent.
+The adult interview completion rate for the cell sample was 56.2 percent.
 Multiplying the screener and extended rates gives an overall response rate for each type of interview.
 The percentage of households completing one or more of the extended interviews (adult, child, and/or adolescent) is a useful summary of the overall performance of the landline sample.
-For CHIS 2007, the landline sample household response rate was 21.1 percent (the product of the screener response rate and the completion rate at the household level of 57.9 percent).
+For CHIS 2009, the landline sample household response rate was 19.7 percent (the product of the screener response rate and the completion rate at the household level of 54.7 percent).
 All of the household and person level response rates vary by sampling stratum.
-For more information about the CHIS 2007 response rates, please see CHIS 2007 Methodology Series: Report 4 - Response Rates.
+For more information about the CHIS 2009 response rates, please see CHIS 2009 Methodology Series: Report 4 - Response Rates.